National Dairy Animal Well-Being Initiative

 Q: Is this a government program?
 Are they going to audit my operation?

 A: This is not a government program.
 The National Dairy Animal Well-Being Initiative was created by a group of concerned industry stakeholders who know producers are committed to doing what’s right and want to help the industry successfully manage this challenging issue.
 There will not be government audits of your on-farm animal well-being practices.
-The National Dairy Animal Well-Being Principles and Guidelines do include third party oversight to assure credibility.
-Individual well-being programs may incorporate different methods of third party oversight that are consistent with the principles and guidelines.
+The National Dairy Animal Well-Being Principles and

 Q: What does this do to my co-op’s or processor’s existing animal well-being program?